fac/tom_queue/README.md

 TomQueue
 =========

-TomQueue hooks onto [delayed_job_active_record](https://github.com/collectiveidea/delayed_job_active_record) to move the work-load queue out of the database onto a more suitable queueing server, in our case [RabbitMQ](http://rabbitmq.com).
+TomQueue is a backend for [Delayed::Job](https://github.com/collectiveidea/delayed_job) gem.
+TomQueue hooks onto [delayed_job_active_record](https://github.com/collectiveidea/delayed_job_active_record) backend and replaces the mechanism by which Delayed::Job workers acquire jobs.
+By default Delayed::Job workers poll the database for new jobs.
+TomQueue replaces "polling" logic with subscription to [RabbitMQ](http://rabbitmq.com) queue.
+Delayed::Job workers receive a new job as soon as it gets published to the queue.

 Why?
 ----

-At FreeAgent, we have always used Delayed Job to manage asynchronous work and find it still fits our needs well, not only in getting code running in production but also in its handling of failed jobs as well as ensuring our entire engineering team understand how it behaves.
-It's a core part of our workflow and infrastructure and we're happy with it.
+At FreeAgent, we have always used Delayed::Job to manage asynchronous work and find it still fits our needs well.
 That said, when it is backed by MySQL, we've found that it performs particularly poorly when the work queued gets large (i.e. 10k+).
 In fact, the larger the queue of work gets, the *slower* the query to pull the next job!
-To cut a long story short, databases make really poor work queues.

-Rather than move our "Source of Truth" for jobs and their state out of the database as well as re-wire our job code to use some alternative (such as [Resque](http://resquework.org), etc.) I've opted to fix the problem by replacing the work-queue to a more suitable server, namely AMQP / RabbitMQ, whilst maintaining the definitive job-list in the database.
+The more Delayed:::Job workers are running the bigger problem it becomes.

+Considering alternatives (such as [Resque](http://resquework.org) we decided that we'd like to retain database as the "source of truth".
+We also would still like to use Delayed::Job logic for handling failed jobs, managing locking etc. All we need is a more suitable queue-server.
 This is where TomQueue comes in.

 Great, how do I use it?
 -----------------------

-Ok, first you need an AMQP broker, we recommend and use RabbitMQ.
+Ok, first you need an RabbitMQ server [installed](https://www.rabbitmq.com/download.html) and running.
+It also helps to have [Management Plugin](https://www.rabbitmq.com/management.html) enables.
+It'll enable RabbitMQ web interface at http://localhost:15672

 Once you have this, open your projects `Gemfile` and add the entry:

     gem 'tom_queue'